-- 4. If you have turned down a parole or refused the opportunity for a parole, you will not be granted work release. - 5.
+- 3. On any sentence, you must have served three calendar months prior to applying and have at least 90 days remaining on your sentence at the time of applying. - 4.
+If you have turned down a parole or refused the opportunity for a parole, you will not be granted work release. - 5.
 Your disciplinary record will be reviewed to determine whether your behavior and misconduct rises to a level that work release should not be considered.
 A guideline is that you should be Level III or Level II disciplinary report free for six months prior to application.
-An exception may be made for those individuals who have compelling reasons. - 6.
+An exception may be made for those individuals with compelling reasons. - 6.
 You must be in compliance with all recommended programming.
 You may be required to complete the career readiness class. - 7.
 You must have a favorable institutional work record. - 8.
-If you have serious problems with family or others, you may be rejected for a community-based program until the problems have been resolved.
-You may be rejected if you have a victim within the local area, depending on the seriousness of the crime as well as whether there are any active protection orders or not contact provisions on file. - 9.
+DOCR considers community and victim concerns, the seriousness of the crime, and whether there are any active protection orders or no contact provisions. - 9.
 Your behavior in any prior community-based program will be considered. - 10.
 You must not have a misdemeanor warrant or detainer filed against you unless: - a.
 A reasonable determination can be made that the detainer would be withdrawn upon payment of restitution, fines, or court costs. - b.
 A letter from the detaining authority states they do not wish the detainer to interfere with your participation in rehabilitative programs. - 11.
 If your sentence is 10 years or more, your participation must also be approved by the Parole Board.